General Questions

 GIX will initially be a dual listing venue, meaning that a company must be listed on another exchange to qualify to list on our exchange.
 In the future, we plan to offer companies the option to use GIX as their primary listing venue for ordinary equity shares and/or other classes of equity securities.

-GIX will begin listing and trading companies after it receives regulatory approval from the US Securities and Exchange Commission.
+GIX will begin dual-listing and trading companies after it receives regulatory approval from the US Securities and Exchange Commission.
 If you would like us to keep you posted about our progress, please sign up for our mailing list

-We're excited to share more about our story.
+We're excited to share more about our story!
 Please sign up for our mailing list or reach out to us by email at info@tradegix.com

 Investor Questions